-Emily Heisig joined the New England Council in June 2010.
-In her current role, Emily manages all communications and marketing activities for the Council, and oversees the Council’s Washington, DC, office.
+Emily Heisig is the Council’s Senior Vice President, Communications & Federal Affairs, and she oversees the Washington, D.C. office.
+Emily oversees all communications and marketing activities for the Council, as well as the Council’s policy advocacy and initiatives.
 She works closely with the Washington staff to build and maintain relationships with New England Congressional offices, to communicate the Council’s positions to members of Congress, and to develop and execute programming for NEC members in Washington, including the Council’s Annual Spring Event and the Capital Conversations series.
-Emily is also the staff liaison to the NEC Technology Committee, and the Defense Working Group.
+Emily is also the staff liaison to the NEC Technology & Innovation Working Group.

 Emily is a graduate of Boston University’s College of Communication.
 She and her husband Chris reside in Delaware.